HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/customAPI.md

     }
     ```

-    For example, if you want to make the *HCL Domino REST API setup 1.1.3*
-    and *HCL Domino REST API admin 1.0.2* API schemas unavailable, you will add the following to the JSON file:
+    For example, if you want to make the *HCL Domino REST API admin 1.0.2* API schema unavailable, you will add the following to the JSON file:

     ``` json
     {
         "versions" : {
-            "setup" : {
-                "active" : false
-            },
             "admin" : {
                 "active" : false
             }